-26 Enforcement authorities
+Enforcement authorities

-Which authorities are responsible for enforcement of the dominance rules and what powers of investigation do they have?
+26 Which authorities are responsible for enforcement of the dominance rules and what powers of investigation do they have?

 The FCO is responsible for the enforcement of the dominance rules.
 It carries out investigations and decides whether a specific practice must be prohibited and whether a fine is appropriate.
 Prohibition and fining decision may be taken simultaneously or successively.
 Before adopting a formal decision, the FCO will normally issue a statement to which the enterprise concerned may respond.
 The FCO commences investigations either on its own initiative or, in the majority of cases, in reaction to complaints of third parties (ie, in particular competitors, customers or suppliers).
 As part of its proceedings, the FCO may carry out informal discussions or send informal questionnaires.
 Alternatively, the FCO may also take formal measures such as information requests or, subject to a prior court order, surprise inspections (dawn raids).
 Although there is no regulatory framework for settlements, according to the FCO, its power to conclude settlements derives from its discretion to pursue cases.
 The FCO's competences have recently been expanded to cover some consumer protection aspects.
-Under section 32e(5) of the ARC, the FCO may now in particular conduct sector inquiries if there is evidence of sustained, significant and repeated violations against consumer protection law in an industry (in December 2017, the FCO actually launched a first sector inquiry on this basis focusing on the conduct of price comparison websites in the area of travel, insurance, financial services, telecommunications and energy).
+Under section 32e(5) of the ARC, the FCO may now in particular conduct sector inquiries if there is evidence of sustained, significant and repeated violations against consumer protection law in an industry.
+In December 2017, the FCO launched a first sector inquiry on this basis focusing on the conduct of price comparison websites in the area of travel, insurance, financial services, telecommunications and energy, and published its preliminary findings in a consultation paper in December 2018 (available on the FCO's website), concluding that the investigation confirmed suspected infringements of consumer rights.
+The FCO has invited the companies concerned and other interested parties to submit comments on its report by 4 February 2019, and expects to publish its final report in 2019.
 In addition, the FCO can now act as amicus curiae in court proceedings that concern such violations (section 90(6) of the ARC).

-27 Sanctions and remedies
+Sanctions and remedies